madhavkosi/designPatterningolang/dsa/string.md

 	for i, num := range nums {
 		prefixSum += num

-		// If the prefix sum equals K, the subarray from the start to current index has sum K if prefixSum == K {
+		if prefixSum == K {
 			maxLength = i + 1
 		}

-		// If (prefixSum - K) is found in the map, it means there is a subarray that sums to K if val, found := prefixSumMap[prefixSum-K]; found {
+		if val, found := prefixSumMap[prefixSum-K]; found {
 			maxLength = max(maxLength, i-val)
 		}

-		// Store the prefix sum in the map if not already present if _, found := prefixSumMap[prefixSum]; !found {
+		if _, found := prefixSumMap[prefixSum]; !found {
 			prefixSumMap[prefixSum] = i
 		}